jyhuang36/jyhuang36.github.io/index.md

 title: "James Y. Huang"
 ---

 My name is James Y. Huang.
 I’m a final-year Ph.D. student at University of Southern California (USC) advised by [Prof. Muhao Chen](https://muhaochen.github.io/) and [Prof. Fred Morstatter](https://fredzilla.github.io/).
-I was a research intern at Microsoft Research, Adobe Research, Amazon AWS AI and Tencent AI Lab.
+I was a research intern at Microsoft Research, Adobe Research, Amazon AWS AI, and Tencent AI Lab.

 My research focuses on efficient post-training methods to improve the robustness, security, and adaptablity of (multimodal) LLMs.